Zhang Xianliang: Life

 Zhang Xianliang was born in 1936 into an upper-middle-class family in Nanjing, then the capital of the Republic of China.
 His father was a Kuomintang official and industrialist who managed a number of companies.
 Following the Communist victory in the Chinese Civil War, Zhang's father was accused of espionage, and later died in prison.

 Zhang began publishing poetry at the age of 13.
 During the Anti-Rightist Movement, his poetry was criticized as counter-revolutionary, and Zhang was sent to a labor camp in Ningxia at age 21.
 He was subsequently detained several more times, and ultimately spent 22 years in prisons and labor camps.
 During the events of the Tiananmen Square protests of 1989, he expressed sympathy with the protesting students, resulting in the ban of his work Getting Used to Dying until 1993.

-Since his release from prison, Zhang has served as a member of the National Committee of the Chinese People's Political Consultative Conference, and in 1992 he founded the West China Film Studio in Zhenbeibu, Ningxia, a former Qing Dynasty fort.
+After his release from prison, Zhang served as a member of the National Committee of the Chinese People's Political Consultative Conference, and in 1992 he founded the West China Film Studio in Zhenbeibu, Ningxia, a former Qing Dynasty fort.
 The studio has served as the shooting location for several films such as Ashes of Time and A Chinese Odyssey.
 He died on 27 September 2014.